thuml/Large-Time-Series-Model/README.md

 python ./scripts/UTSD/utsdataset.py
 ```

+If you meet troubles when accessing the data, you can also download UTSD in numpy from [[Tsinghua Cloud]](https://cloud.tsinghua.edu.cn/f/93868e3a9fb144fe9719/) and use ```UTSD_Npy``` dataloader from [[OpenLTM]](https://github.com/thuml/OpenLTM/blob/main/data_provider/data_loader.py).

 ## For Developers

-For developers interest in model fine-tuning, we provide fine-tuning code using the [non-HuggingFace checkpoints](https://drive.google.com/drive/folders/15oaiAl4OO5gFqZMJD2lOtX2fxHbpgcU8?usp=drive_link), The checkpoint can be pre-trained and fine-tuned in a similiar way of [TSLib](https://github.com/thuml/Time-Series-Library).
+For developers interest in fine-tune large model, we provide fine-tuning code for different example tasks.
+The checkpoint is pre-trained and fine-tuned using [TSLib](https://github.com/thuml/Time-Series-Library).

 > [!NOTE]
 >  We recommend using [checkpoints on HuggingFace](https://huggingface.co/thuml/timer-base-84m) for model evaluation (e.g., zero-shot forecasting).
-However, it is not compatiable with the following fine-tuning code (but we are working on it :)
+However, it is not compatiable with the following fine-tuning code.
+>
 ### Supported Tasks

-> **[Forecasting](./scripts/forecast/README.md)**: We provide scripts for full- or few-shot forecasting in this repo.
+> **[Forecasting](./scripts/forecast/README.md)**: We provide scripts for full- or few-shot forecasting.

-> **[Imputation](./scripts/imputation/README.md)**:  We propose segment-level imputation, which is more challenging than point-level imputation.
+> **[Imputation](./scripts/imputation/README.md)**:  We adopt segment-level imputation, which is more challenging than point-level imputation.

-> **[Anomaly Detection](scripts/anomaly_detection/README.md)**: We propose predictive anomaly detection using [UCR Anomaly Datasets](https://arxiv.org/pdf/2009.13807).
-The task aims to predict normal future variations and prevent risks in advance.
+> **[Anomaly Detection](scripts/anomaly_detection/README.md)**: We build a benchmark using [UCR Anomaly Archive](https://arxiv.org/pdf/2009.13807).
+The task aims to predict normal future series and detect anomalies in advance.

 We provide the README files illustrating each task under the folder ```./scripts/```.